george-mcintyre/aida-pva/docs/4_0_A_DevOps_Guide_to_AIDA_PVA.md

 ### 5 - The Channel Provider will load Legacy AIDA Modules in AIDASHR

-### 6 - The Channel Provider will have also been linked with AIDA-PVA Modules in STANDALONELIB
+### 6 - The Channel Provider will have also been linked with AIDA-PVA Modules in AIDA_PVALIB

 ## Starting Processes
 To enable AIDA-PVA to be fully integrated into control system startup, submit files have been provided to start the processes.